damianoneill/kops/README.md

 AmazonEventBridgeFullAccess
 ```

+These policies will be attached to the IAM group in the script.

 ## Usage

 First time running this project you need to create the kOps IAM user and its group and to define the state bucket, run the following script, ensure that you bucket-prefix is globally unique.